 While the phrase “A Picture is Worth a Thousand Words” may have truth to it, the fact is the power of words can be just as impactful when you combine them both.
-It becomes a heartfelt visionary, an emotional explosion!
+It becomes a heartfelt vision, an emotional explosion!

 CONNECTION & HOOK